 The cell business has come under pressure in recent years due to high project risks and falling market prices.
-It is necessary to adapt the structure to the changed conditions.
-The business model has been restructured to focus on standardized cells.
-A provision was set up in fiscal 2019 for the resulting one-off costs.
-In addition to projects based on customer-specific solution requests, this includes the expansion of project business towards modules and standardized cells.
+The structure has been adapted to the changed framework conditions.
+This involved realigning the business model both organizationally and thematically.
+In addition to projects based on customer-specific solution requests, this includes continued focusing of the project business on modular and standardized cells.